Budget 2025: No income tax payable on income up to Rs 12 lakh under new regime

 “The new bill will be clear and direct in text with close to half of the present law, in terms of both chapters and words,” she said.
 “It will be simple to understand for taxpayers and tax administration, leading to tax certainty and reduced litigation.”

+- Budget 2025 key takeaways: No income tax till Rs 12 lakh, healthcare for gig workers and more

-Also read: Budget 2025: Bihar gets new airports, financial support for Western Kosi Canal project
+- Budget 2025: Bihar gets new airports, financial support for Western Kosi Canal project